-Months ago, I took a road trip to Conroe, and on my way home, Siri took me home on the backroads right through Sam Houston National Forest.
-I was in awe and couldn’t believe I’d never been this way when we traveled to Houston when I was a child.
+Months ago, I took a road trip to Conroe, and on my way home, Siri took me on the backroads right through Sam Houston National Forest.
+I was in awe and couldn’t believe I’d never been this way when we traveled to Houston as a child.
 It’s a perfect place to find peace and go hiking.

 Okay, so Fort Worth is only a short drive from downtown Dallas, but if you live anywhere near the Dallas-Fort Worth area, you know that both cities are different – like night and day.
 Fort Worth is more laid back, a little country, and has the Fort Worth Stockyards.
 That’s a bit different than Dallas’ nightlife of discos and nightclubs.

 You’ll also find some of the best restaurants Fort Worth offers right in the middle of it all at the stockyards.
 Duke was my hero back in the day.

-Cut-Your-Own Sunflowers In Sadler
+Sunflowers In Sadler

-Cedar Creek Lake is southeast of Dallas and offers a nice lake to swim and fish.
+Cedar Creek Lake is southeast of Dallas and offers a nice lake to swim in and fish.
 There are rentals everywhere on the lake.
 I can attest to this lake being very laid back and family-friendly.
 We had a lake house right on the lake for 50 years until this past December when my mom had to sell it.
 We practically grew up there.

-Another lake I’ve heard incredible things about, and the fishing ain’t bad either.
+It’s another lake I’ve heard incredible things about, and the fishing ain’t bad either.
 Lake Fork is a short drive east of Dallas.